 Pollinators are dramatically affected by extremes in weather and climate change puts pressure on these delicate workers.
 One major way that we can help to support pollinators such as bees is by conserving all of our resources.

 Use less, reduce your impact and lead a simpler life.
 We talk about slow living all the time and it’s because it is a beautifully wholistic way of life.
-If you take time to slow down and appreciate the food that you eat then you may start to purchase only local produce that is in season or hand-crafted sauces from the farmers market.
+If you take time to slow down and appreciate the food that you eat then you may start to purchase only local produce that is in season or local goodies from the farmers market.
 Each of these actions helps to reduce your environmental impact, saving the bees one juicy delicious apple at a time.

 Support Science-based groups such as the Pollinator Partnership